augustovictor/spring-boot-lab/README.md

 #### Spring Data JPA

 #### Monitoring and Deploying

+Monitoring (with Actuator):
+An Actuator is a bunch o binaries we add to our class
+- We can change the port our health check is running;
+	- `/health`
+	- We can set the `port` of the health check by adding `management.port` to the `application.properties`
+- Other endpoints provided by `Actuator` can be found [here](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#production-ready)

+Deploying:
 - Generate a JAR file.
 This can be ran anywhere with a JVM;
 - `mvn clean install`
 	- 'clean' is to clear `target` release first;